Alfresco/docs-alfresco/ags/latest/using/gs/easy-access-records.md

 original site, identified by the ![Easy access record]({% link ags/images/ico-rm-inplace.png %}){:height="18px" width="18px"} icon, but is locked and with a limited set of actions available.

-This means that most users never need to think about records, file plans, or retention schedules.
+This means that most users never need to think about records, {% include tooltip.html word="fileplan" text="file plans" %}, or {% include tooltip.html word="retentionschedule" text="retention schedule" %}s.
 They just declare the file as a record, and the rest is handled by the Records Administrator and any rules that they've set up.

-When a record is created from a file it's added to the Unfiled Records area of the Records Management site.
+When a record is created from a file it's added to the {% include tooltip.html word="unfiledrecords" text="Unfiled Records" %} area of the Records Management site.
 A Records Manager then has numerous options for [Filing an unfiled record]({% link ags/latest/using/gs/file-records.md %}#filing-an-unfiled-record) and
 [Managing unfiled records]({% link ags/latest/using/gs/manage-fileplan.md %}#managing-unfiled-records)